Last updated September 24th, 2023.

 And you can expect bank deposit rates in the 15%+ range if you’re willing to take on a greater amount of currency risk in places like Mongolia and Turkey.

-Here are five countries where you can get the highest interest rates on bank deposits.
-Mind you, not all of them have stable currencies which will hold their value.
-Yet several of them do, and a few even allow USD term deposits.
+Mind you, not all of these places have stable currencies which will hold their value.
+Yet several of them have banks which are surprisingly well-capitalized, and a few even allow USD term deposits.

 Mongolia